sourcegraph/about/blogposts/2021/introducing-sourcegraphs-new-ui.md

 ![improved diff view screenshot](https://sourcegraphstatic.com/blog/redesign/layouts.png)

 - Layout factors heavily in the usability of a design.
-We've improved pages like diff diff views to make them easier to use and to help users quickly find the information they need.
+We've improved pages like diff views to make them easier to use and to help users quickly find the information they need.
 - Segmentation improves focus.
 We've neatly wrapped sections of the UI in containers to help users focus on the most important elements.

 ## Consistent headers and navigation